jenny-chen/jenny-chen.github.io/src/essays/2021-04-04-making-japan.md

 ## images <a name="images"></a>

-Though I had initially intended this to be a stand-alone web app, I decided to stick with Gatsby to start it.
-There isn't any dynamic parts to the site, so Gatsby's static site would suit it perfectly.
+Though I had initially intended this to be stand-alone and separate from the rest of my website, I decided to stick with Gatsby as a base.
+There aren't any dynamic parts to the site, so Gatsby's static site would suit it perfectly.

 As well, Gatsby's integration with GraphQL and its [Gatsby-Plugin-Image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) aid greatly in making the workflow streamlined.